-Reference: Rothrock, J. (2011).
+Reference: Reference: Rothrock, J.C. (ed.).
+(2011).
 Alexander’s care of the patient in surgery, p.
 10. St. Louis, MO: Elsevier/Mosby.

 Correct answer is C.

 Reference: AORN.
-(2011).
-Recommended practices: Positioning the patient.
-In Perioperative standards and recommended practices, p.428.
+(2013).
+Recommended practices: Sterile technique.
+In Perioperative standards and recommended practices, p.519-520.
 Denver, CO: Author.

-A. Placing the laser in standby mode when not in use.
+A. Placing the laser in "standby" mode when not in use.